As you know, I’m an avid plotter myself.

 I tend to write my plot notes chronologically in a linear timeline so that it’s easier to see the flow of events.
 But you can always write them as scenes on post-it notes which you can then easily rearrange.

 Scrivener (available on both Windows and Mac), for instance, has this corkboard feature where you can reshuffle index cards that contain synopses.
-And when you move them, you’re rearranging your manuscript at the same time.
+When you move them, you’re rearranging your manuscript at the same time.

 As mentioned, my plot notes are arranged chronologically by chapter.
 Do consider breaking them into scenes so you know how many scenes there are in each chapter.
 You can then estimate how long a chapter will be.